Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA

-\paragraph{Inverse-consistency for candidate re-ranking.} While compositional generalization alleviates the need to enumerate each algebraic combination of schema items, it does not address queries where schema items are \textit{completely} unseen during exploration.
-In fact, we observe that using a few-shot approach for such queries often leads to the model erroneously assigning high scores to candidates composed of irrelevant relations and functions found within the demonstrations (see Appendix \ref{app: qualitative_examples_inv_reasoning}).
+\paragraph{Inverse-consistency for candidate re-ranking.} When schema items are \textit{completely} unseen during exploration, we find that LLM scoring erroneously assigns high scores to irrelevant candidates that may resemble the retrieved exemplars (see~\ref{app: qualitative_examples_inv_reasoning}).

 To address this problem, we re-use inverse-consistency (\S\ref{subsubsec:inv_consistency_qgen}) to \textit{re-rank} the final candidate set $P_\mathrm{best}$.
 Concretely, we construct the inverse task, denoted by $\LLM^{-1}(\cdot,\cdot)$, to be one of zero-shot question generation.
 To make predictions, we use a weighted combination of the original and inverse scores using weight $\alpha$\footnote{We do not tune $\alpha$, in keeping with our setting of not assuming a dev set, and set its value to $0.5$ in all experiments.}, resulting in